 It is quite challenging to inspire patients to perform exercises on a regular basis and hence World Parkinson’s Program offers regular exercise classes for people with Parkinson’s free of cost.
-In addition, World Parkinson’s Program has also developed an exercise diary for Parkinson’s patients, and it is available free of charge upon request.
+In addition, World Parkinson’s Program has also developed an exercise diary for Parkinson’s patients, and it is available free of charge.

 Exercises such as walking, aerobics, swimming, using a rowing machine or a stationary bike, yoga, Tai chi, and resistance exercises involving specific muscles are very beneficial to people with Parkinson’s.

 Date & Time: Every Tuesday, 1:30 – 2:30 pm